-Throughout solar system history Earth has been bombarded by interplanetary dust particles (IDPs): asteroid and comet fragments of ~1 to 1000 μm diameter.
-The IDP flux is believed to be in quasi-steady state, with the particles created by episodic main belt collisions or cometary fragmentation replacing those removed by comminution, dynamical ejection, and planetary or solar impact.
-Because IDPs are rich in He, seafloor sediment He concentrations provide a unique means to probe the major events that have affected the IDP flux and its source bodies over geologic time1-4.
-Here we report that collisional disruption of the >150 km diameter asteroid that created the Veritas family at 8.3±0.5 Myr ago also produced a transient increase in the flux of interplanetary dust-derived He.
-The increase began at 8.2±0.1 Myr ago, reached a maximum of ~4 times pre-event levels, and dissipated over ~1.5 Myr.
-For this period the terrestrial IDP accretion rate was overwhelmingly dominated by Veritas family fragments.
-Over the last ~10 yr no other event of this magnitude has yet been deduced from main belt asteroid orbits.
+Throughout the history of the Solar System, Earth has been bombarded by interplanetary dust particles (IDPs), which are asteroid and comet fragments of diameter $\sim$ 1-1,000 μm.
+The IDP flux is believed to be in quasi-steady state: particles created by episodic main belt collisions or cometary fragmentation replace those removed by comminution, dynamical ejection, and planetary or solar impact.
+Because IDPs are rich in He, seafloor sediment He concentrations provide a unique means of probing the major events that have affected the IDP flux and its source bodies over geological timescales1-4.
+Here we report that collisional disruption of the >150-km-diameter asteroid that created the Veritas family $8.3 \pm 0.5$ Myr ago also produced a transient increase in the flux of interplanetary dust-derived He.
+The increase began at 8.2 $\pm$ 0.1 Myr ago, reached a maximum of $\sim$ 4 times pre-event levels, and dissipated over $\sim$ 1.5 Myr.
+The terrestrial IDP accretion rate was overwhelmingly dominated by Veritas family fragments during the late Miocene.
+No other event of this magnitude over the past $\sim 10^8$ yr has been deduced from main belt asteroid orbits.
 One remarkably similar event is present in the He record 35 Myr ago, but its origin by comet shower or asteroid collision remains uncertain.

-After release from their comet or asteroid parent bodies, IDPs spiral toward the Sun under the effects of non-gravitational forces including Poynting-Robertson (P-R) and solar wind drags.
+After release from their comet or asteroid parent bodies, IDPs spiral towards the Sun under the effects of non-gravitational forces including Poynting-Robertson (P-R) and solar wind drags.
 P-R drag occurs when dust grains revolving around the Sun absorb solar photons and then reradiate the energy in all directions.
 At the same time, implantation of solar wind ions enriches IDPs in He.
 If these particles avoid intense frictional heating during atmospheric entry, they can reach the Earth's surface with their He intact.
-We have obtained He data on sediments spanning the last 70 Myr (refs 1, 9, 10), with new data in the interval 3-38 Myr ago reported here.
-We analyzed two pelagic carbonate cores: ODP Site 757 in the Indian Ocean over this entire interval, and Site 926 in the Atlantic Ocean in the Late Miocene.
+We have obtained He data on sediments spanning the past 70 Myr (refs 1, 9, 10), with new data in the interval 3-38 Myr ago reported here.
+We analysed two pelagic carbonate cores: ODP Site 757 in the Indian Ocean over this entire interval, and Site 926 in the Atlantic Ocean in the late Miocene.

-He measurements indicate the IDP flux is characterized by a somewhat bumpy continuum punctuated by sharp peaks at 8.2 and 35 Myr ago (Figure 1).
-The older of these peaks, in the Late Eocene, has been described from a different locality.
-This peak is well above the average of the last 70 Myr and is coincident with the formation of the two largest terrestrial impact craters of the Cenozoic Era: Popagai and Chesapeake Bay.
-The simultaneous increase in the dust and large body flux, and the match between the duration of the dust spike and that predicted for the ejection time-scale of long period comets, were taken as evidence for a comet shower, perhaps produced by a close stellar encounter.
+He measurements indicate the IDP flux is characterized by a somewhat bumpy continuum punctuated by sharp peaks at 8.2 and 35 Myr ago (Fig. 1).
+The older of these peaks, in the late Eocene, has been described from a different locality.
+This peak is well above the average of the past 70 Myr and is coincident with the formation of the two largest terrestrial impact craters of the Cenozoic era: Popagai and Chesapeake Bay.
+The simultaneous increase in the dust and large body flux, and the match between the duration of the dust spike and that predicted for the ejection timescale of long period comets, were taken as evidence for a comet shower, perhaps produced by a close stellar encounter.
 However the composition of impact melt at Popagai crater suggests an L-chondrite impactor, implying that asteroids rather than comets may produce the spikes in IDP flux.
 Although several other episodes of elevated flux have been hinted at, none have yet been confirmed.
-Possible connections between the Late Miocene and Eocene events are further discussed in Supplementary Material.
+Possible connections between the late Miocene and Eocene events are further discussed in Supplementary Information.